knhash/knhash.github.io/_posts/2022-09-04-i-also-want-to-do-something-with-stable-diffusion.md

 If you are _already excited to check it out_, I call it **diffAKI**, and you can find it here: [https://diffaki.knhash.in]()

 There is this ultra epic site that has a bunch of artworks and prompts very neatly organized called [Lexica.Art](https://lexica.art "Lexica.Art").
 I picked up the API from it to generate random prompt-image pairs.
 I show you the image, and ask you to guess the prompt.
 The I give you a score between 0 and 1.
 The scoring happens with a lighter version* of the [CLIP](https://huggingface.co/docs/transformers/model_doc/clip "CLIP") model used in the training of SD (cosine similarity for the math nerds out there).

 The UI is made with Streamlit and hosted on [Steamlit Community Cloud](https://streamlit.io/cloud "Steamlit Community Cloud").
 How extraordinarily cool of them to provide this for free!

-> I hope you have _atleast_ as much fun playing around with it as I did building it.
+> I hope you have _atleast_ as much fun playing around [diffAKI](https://diffaki.knhash.in "diffAKI") as I did building it.